department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 **If you have a pre-need decision letter confirming eligibility**, you can call the National Cemetery Scheduling Office at <span class="tel">800-535-1117</span> to request a burial.
 You don’t need to do anything else.

-**If you don’t have a pre-need decision letter**, you have a couple steps to take before you can request a burial.
+**If you don’t have a pre-need decision letter**, you have a few steps to take before you can request a burial.
 Keep reading to find out what to do next.

 #### Prepare
 - Check to see if the deceased can be buried in a VA national cemetery.
 [Find out if the deceased is eligible](/burials-and-memorials/eligibility).